christophe-rd/wildchrokie/notes/notesCookieScaping.md

 #### ALNINC SH1 P12
 RESAND 3RD ROUND: forgot to resanded it in the 2nd round.
 Too many years and commented on a ring that looks like a false ring.
 Outer ring likely 2023.
 Also, a lot of rot
+Microscoped: checked and not super confident about the rings, but defined false and real are consistent.
 #### ALNINC WM1 P1
- RESAND 3RD ROUND: forgot to resanded it in the 2nd round. could just check under microscope also
+ RESAND 3RD ROUND: forgot to resanded it in the 2nd round. could just check under microscope also RESCAN 3RD ROUND
 #### ALNINC_WM_2A_P1_
-RESAND 3RD ROUND: forgot to resanded it in the 2nd round. check under microscope also
+RESAND 3RD ROUND: forgot to resanded it in the 2nd round. check under microscope also Microscoped.Pretty confident
 #### ALNINC_WM_5B_P2
 RESAND 3RD ROUND: forgot to resanded it in the 2nd round. check under microscope also
+Microscoped: pretty confident
 #### ALNINC WM5BP16
 RESAND 3RD ROUND
+Microscoped: pretty confident.
 #### ALNINC_WM8_P1
 Confident but  check outer ring year